Kr-Shanu/Kr-Shanu/README.md

 ### Hi there, I'm Shanu 👋
-## I'm an over excited enthusiastic "lover of tech"!
+## I'm an over excited, enthusiastic "lover of tech"!

 <br>